VagnerDomingues/jquery.table-shrinker/README.md

   $("table.shrink").tableShrinker(options)
 ```

-If you are designing a table that will have another table that uses the tableShrinker inside its cells, you should call chained() method before the initializer.
+If you need a table that will have another table inside it and both will use the tableShrinker to shrink their contents, you should call chained() method before the initializer.

 ```javascript
   $("table.shrink").chained().tableShrinker(options)